codeplaysoftware/syclacademy/README.md

 ### Install SYCL implementations

+We would strongly recommend using the [DevCloud][intel-devcloud] enviornment as this requires no machine configuration but can still be accessed in a variety of ways.
-First you'll need to install your chosen SYCL implementation and any dependencies they require.
+If you want to install your chosen SYCL implementation please do this in advance of the tutorial.

 #### Installing ComputeCpp